yogesh-parte/MultiKG-BioAgent-/README.md

 - KGS_INTEGRATION.md – how each KG is integrated
 - TRAPI_EXAMPLES.md – example TRAPI messages and responses
 - ROADMAP.md – planned features.

+See asset folder for interactive visualization with the end product

+- Interactive-Software-Workflow-Concept1.html
+- Interactive-Software-Workflow-Concept2.html
+- Workflow-MultiKG-BioAgent.html

 ----